devetry/skills-front-end/assignments/word-up/README.md

 In `index.html`, note the following:

-- We load some familiar assets, like jQuery and Bootstrap's CSS file.
+- We load our old friend, Vue.js in the `<head>`.
-- The body of the document has a `<main>` element which is divided into two sections:
+- The body of the document has a `<main>` element which is the mount-point for our Vue app.
+It is divided into two sections:
 	- The `"pregame"` section, which contains elements that will be shown before the game starts.
 This section contains a scoreboard, and will soon contain a "New Game" button once you finish your first task.
 	- The `"game"` section, which is initially hidden, and will only be revealed once the user clicks the "New Game" button.
-This section contains the form where the user types, and some containers that will be dynamically injected with chips (one for the letters, one for the submitted words).
+This section contains the form where the user types, and some containers that will be filled with chips (one for the letters, one for the submitted words).
+- Inside the `"game"` section, you'll see what looks like a brand new html tag: `<letter-chip>`.
+This isn't truly an html tag; instead, it's a Vue component.
+Components are kind of like adding new tags to html that look and act the way we tell them to.
+It's kind of like how writing a function allows us to extend a programming language.
+We'll learn more about them soon.
+- Towards the bottom of the body, you'll see a couple of `<script type="text/x-template">` elements.
+The `text/x-template` piece might be a clue: these pieces represent the _template_ for how we want our custom `<letter-chip>` and `<submitted-word>` components to look.
-- We load our own `scripts/wordup.js` script.
+- Finally, we load our `scripts/wordup.js` file.

 #### scripts/wordup.js

 Turn your attention now to the `wordup.js` file.

 This is a very large file, but you will definitely find it worth your while to spend 5-10 minutes looking it over and reading all the comments.
-I wrote those comments myself, and I *will* be offended if you don't read them.
+I wrote those comments myself, and I *will* be offended if you don't read them 😉.

 Broadly, the file is split up into a few sections:

+- **Components**

+	In this section we set up some "components" that we can use within our main Vue.
+These components are fairly simple, because they have no behavior&mdash;they don't <em>do</em> anything.

+    Components will sometimes have `computed`, `methods`, `data`, or any of the other sections that we've seen in the main `Vue`.
+These ones only have two pieces though:

+    - `template`: This defines how the component looks as html.
+The browser doesn't automatically know what a `<letter-chip>` should look like&mdash;we have to tell it!
+In this case, these are selectors telling Vue where in `index.html` it can find the template.
+It's also possible to put the template _right there_ as a string.
+    - `props`: If components are like functions, props are like the arguments to functions.
+They're ways of changing or customizing how a component looks.
+For example, the `letter` prop in `<letter-chip>` tells the component which letter it should display.

+- **Game Logic and Utils**

+	These sections simply contain a bunch of helper functions relating specifically to the rules and logic of the game.

-- **Model Stuff**
+- **Main Vue**

-	In this section we define a variable called `model` which holds all the information we need to keep track of.
-The model is like the current state of the app.

-	This section also includes helper functions, such as `addNewWordSubmission`, which provide an interface for making changes to the model.

-- **View Stuff**
+    - `data`:

-	This section deals with manipulating the DOM to display everything on screen to show the user the current state of the model.

 	The main function in this section is `render`.
 Render simply looks at the model, and re-draws everything it might need to draw, based on what the model looks like.
 Whenever the model changes, we will call `render` again to make sure the view is up to date.
 We used this same pattern in the FlickList project.